How to Get Over-the-Counter Antibiotics Without Going to a Doctor?

 Overview

 Antibiotics are frequently used to treat bacterial infections.
-But is getting over the counter antibiotics a possibility?
+But is getting over-the-counter antibiotics a possibility?
 That is a pressing question indeed.

 There are options for antibiotics that you can buy over the counter.
 These include topical antibiotics such as antibiotics ointment over the counter.
-These can be found at a pharmacy or a local store.
+These can also be found at a pharmacy or a local store.
 Although, oral antibiotics do require a prescription from a doctor.

 The four main routes to administer antibiotics include: